 Rights in Family Court

 Immigrant, refugee and non-status women have the same rights and responsibilities as Canadian-born women under family law.
-When you separate from your partner, you can go to Court to apply for child custody or access, child support, spousal support, and you can ask the Court to award you a share in your family property.
+When you separate from your partner, you can go to Court to apply for decision-making responsibility for your children (this used to be called custody) parenting time for your children, (this used to be called access), child support, spousal support, and you can ask the Court to give you a share in your family property.
 You can go to Family Court no matter what your immigration status is.

-You will have to identify yourself if you participate in the Court process.
-Although you have the same family law rights as any other woman, if you do not have legal status in Canada, you may come to the attention of immigration officials, and you could get deported.
+It is important to know that if you have to go to Court for any reason you will have to identify yourself.
+Although you have the same family law rights as any other woman, if you do not have legal status in Canada, immigration officials may find out about you, and you could get deported.
 Your right to stay in Canada depends on your immigration status.
-To protect yourself and your children, you need to know your rights and options.
+To protect yourself and your children, you need to know your rights and what you can do.

 Relationship breakdown and immigration concerns